Pokemon GO Next Update Release Date Coming Soon? May Fix App Freezing And Gym Battle Removal Glitches

 Gamers are hoping that the latest update will at least address two glitches that have been causing some annoyance in the game.
 One of these is the lag which will actually remove players from gym battles.
 The other is the app freezing as soon as a player opens it.
 There were Pokemon GO fixes for the freeze glitch reported here at The Inquisitr, among other websites.
 However, having the glitch gone would be optimal for those who want to continue to play the game at their leisure.

 Gamers would also probably love to see a huge rollout of new characters to make the game more captivating.
-There hasn’t been a major update in terms of generation two characters yet, as they have slowly rolled out for the game instead.
+There hasn’t been a major update regarding generation two characters yet, as they have slowly rolled out for the game instead.
 There were some baby Pokemon released last month but not a huge wave of new characters.
 As mentioned, it’s unlikely that the new update for the game will add a bunch of new characters for players to hatch or catch in the wild.
 Unfortunately, that’s not helping the game gain back its prior viral popularity, nor are the every-so-often holiday bonuses and rewards.

 Pokemon GO hit huge viral levels of popularity back in the summer of 2016.
-Since then, the game creators have unveiled new updates and fun holiday events in an effort to keep things rolling.
+Since then, the game creators have unveiled new updates and fun holiday events to keep things rolling.
 However, the popularity has dropped off.
 In December, a report from GamesIndustry.biz indicated that the popularity of Pokemon GO is going to continue to drop even more.

 In their article, Michael Pachter of Wedbush Securities makes his prediction for Pokemon GO in the new year.